Curriculum Vitae (short version)

 His search for early human and ape fossils has included fieldwork in Ethiopia, Turkey, Tanzania, and Kenya.
 He currently codirects fieldwork in East Turkana, Kenya, where he and his team have unearthed new fossils and some of the oldest footprints in the human family tree.

 Roach NT, Richmond BG.
-In press.
+2015.
 Clavicle length, throwing performance and the reconstruction of the Homo erectus shoulder.
 Journal of Human Evolution.

 Williams EM, Gordon AD, Richmond BG.
 2014.
 Biomechanics of accuracy and force production during stone tool production.
 Journal of Human Evolution 72: 52-63.